nishaaannnt/openai-image-website/README.md

 8. Access the application on `http://localhost:5000` in your browser.

-Images of the website will be added soon !
+Images of the website will be added soon!